+Kaitlin’s work serving on the PTA board of a Title 1 urban elementary school has propelled her into a number of grassroots activism projects centering around increasing public school enrollment in her home city of San Francisco (more announcements on these projects soon).
+She also is currently studying for a Master’s in Social Work at the University of Southern California.
 In a special podcast episode, she shared her experience of a fast and deep dive into community activism to protect her children’s public elementary school, Sutro Elementary, from potential closure in 2024.
-Kaitlin helped lead a community-wide campaign to keep Sutro open, which culminated in a 600- person protest, a town hall with the district superintendent, and ultimately, a halt to the closure process. .
+Kaitlin helped lead a community-wide campaign to Keep Sutro Open, which culminated in a 600- person protest, a town hall with the district superintendent, and ultimately, a halt to the closure process.

-This experience led Kaitlin to reflect on the essential role of American public schools as community pillars that provide stability and belonging, especially for low-income, immigrant populations like the students and families at Sutro Elementary—and broader, nationwide implications of school closures and federal funding halts that are deeply impacting the underlying fabric of American democracy and community
+This experience led Kaitlin to reflect on the essential role of American public schools as community pillars that provide stability and belonging, especially for low-income, immigrant populations like the students and families at Sutro Elementary—and broader, nationwide implications of school closures and federal funding halts that are deeply impacting the underlying fabric of American democracy and community.

 San Francisco Proposed Closures